The Two Sides of Embracing Enterprise Complexity

 DDD is a set of very wise guidelines for designing systems that are as correct as possible and maintainable.
 It lies somewhere between friendly advice and strict dogma.
 Meaning, if it’s your guiding compass for software architecture, chances for success are greater.
 There is need for wriggle room since the real world of highly-competitive, fast-moving, information-overloaded, globalized business presents a mind-boggling space of possibilities.

 On the other hand, DVM is a methodology that must be strictly adhered to.
-Inflexibility is more tolerable on the analytics side since the universe of analytics isn’t as expansive as the universe of all types of business.
+Inflexibility is more tolerable on the analytics side since the universe of analytics isn’t as expansive as the universe of all types of businesses.
 Analytics is sophisticated, but it’s confined to a well-defined world of metrics, statistics, correlations, and predictions.

-The reward for adherence to the DVM is that it facilitates the automation of the drudge work of schema, code development, and modifications using a tidy, comprehensive GUI tool.
+The reward for adherence to the DVM is that it facilitates the automation of the drudge work of schema deployment, code development, and modifications using a tidy, comprehensive GUI tool.
 Less drudge work means developers are able to work on higher-value issues and removes opportunities for human error.
 The automation blends very well into DevOps paradigms.

-Alternatively, if we bought massive software solutions covering major enterprise domains (ex: CRM, SCM, ERP), the bulk of the design is done for you.
+Alternatively, if we bought massive commercial software solutions covering major enterprise domains (ex: CRM, SCM, ERP), the bulk of the design is done for you.
 But these solutions are still supplemented with powerfully expressive human-composed code (Python, Java, C#, X++) or configured rules that handle the nuances of your enterprise.

 However, the notion of encoding the design elements of DDD with a functional programming language has emerged over the past few years.
 In particular, Scott Wlaschin’s work applying F#, the functional programming language, to the DDD process is an incredibly compelling option.
 With very minimal acclimation, the design artifacts (actual F# code) are readable by developers, non-developers, and computers.
 That last one, computers, means that from the F# design code, much of the solution code and DevOps deployment tasks can be generated.